Exawind/tioga/README.md

 interpolation and searches for formulations with internal degrees of freedom within a computational element.

-Authored by Jay Sitaraman
-jsitaraman@gmail.com
-(301) 741 3216

-# Notes
+## Notes

 TIOGA is free software since it was developed in the personal time of the author.
 It is expected to serve as an academic/research counterpart for PUNDIT (which is the product of the CREATE A/V program and is export controlled).
 TIOGA has a subset of the functionality of PUNDIT and is about 3x slower owing to the use of Alternating Digital Tree (ADT) searches as the baseline point-location algorithm.

-# News
+## News

 TIOGA is currently under development with funding from the DoE ExaWind program towards developing overset capability in the DoE NALU code for large scale wind farm simulations

-See tioga/LICENSE

-# References
+## References

 Michael J. Brazell, Jayanarayanan Sitaraman, Dimitri J. Mavriplis, An overset mesh approach for 3D mixed element high-order discretizations, In Journal of Computational Physics, Volume 322, 2016, Pages 33-51, ISSN 0021-9991, https://doi.org/10.1016/j.jcp.2016.06.031.
 (http://www.sciencedirect.com/science/article/pii/S002199911630256X)

 Roget, B. and Sitaraman, J., "Robust and efficient overset grid assembly for partitioned unstructured meshes", Journal of Computational Physics, v 260, March 2014, Pages 1-24

 Brazell, M., Sitaraman J. and Mavriplis D.,"An Overset Mesh Approach for 3D Mixed